-Examining Board and This course follows WJEC Edugas A Level Film Studies Specfication
+Examining Board and Specification

+This course follows WJEC Eduqas A Level Film Studies Specfication

-Specification You will learn how to 'read' a film using mise en scene, cinematography, editing, sound, performance, narrative and genre analysis skills, explore representations of genders, age and ethnicity, evaluate auteur theory, study films through their historical, social, cultural, political and production contexts as well as specialist areas of study including spectatorship, digital technology debates, realism and expressionism and ideological perspectives.
+You will learn how to 'read' a film using mise en scene, cinematography, editing, sound, performance, narrative and genre analysis skills, explore representations of genders, age and ethnicity, evaluate auteur theory, study films through their historical, social, cultural, political and production contexts as well as specialist areas of study including spectatorship, digital technology debates, realism and expressionism and ideological perspectives.

 We cover the following topics:

-• Silent Film
+- Silent Film

-Documentary
+- Documentary

-Classical & New Hollywood
+- Classical & New Hollywood

-British Cinema Superimental Silve
+- British Cinema

+- Experimental Film

-Experimental Film Global Film
+- Global Film

-American Mainstream & Independent Cinema
+- American Mainstream & Independent Cinema

-Short Film/Screenwriting Coursework Production
+- Short Film/Screenwriting Coursework Production

 Studying this course will give you a wide range of skills:

-Analysis & Evaluation liked to critical debates and audio/visual
+- Analysis & Evaluation liked to critical debates and audio/visual elements

-elements

-Creative thinking and debates
+- Creative thinking and debates

-Collaborative & Independent working
+- Collaborative & Independent working

+- Written communication

-Written communication Technical competencies (i.e. film editing/digital skills)
+- Technical competencies (i.e. film editing/digital skills)

-• Technical competencies (i.e. him eutring/digital skins)

 Progression after this course:

 This qualification will allow you to study a range of courses at university including Film Studies, Film & TV Production, English Literature, History, Drama and other creative arts courses.

-There are many different careers that students go into after studying such

-as animation, special effects for film & TV, journalism, teaching, performing

-arts and many more.
+There are many different careers that students go into after studying such as animation, special effects for film & TV, journalism, teaching, performing arts and many more.

+Preparing for the course
-Preparing for Here are some helpful sources of information if you would like further

-the course information about the subject:
+Here are some helpful sources of information if you would like further information about the subject:

 Film Studies Coursework Brief

 Component 1 exam sample assessment material

 Component 2 exam sample assessment material

-Watch some videos/listen to some podcasts from the following channels to develop your understanding of how to talk about and analyse films: Watch some of the BFI 100 Greatest Films of All Time to expand your experience of cinema and the history of film 40 Days to Learn Film - By Mark Cousins The Cine-Files - Steve Morris & John Rocha Podcast Unspooled podcast
+Watch some videos/listen to some podcasts from the following channels to develop your understanding of how to talk about and analyse films:

+Watch some of the $\underline{\sf BFI~100~Greatest~Films~of~All~Time}$ to expand your experience of cinema and the history of film

+40 Days to Learn Film - By Mark Cousins

+The Cine-Files - Steve Morris & John Rocha Podcast

+Unspooled podcast